What is a hysterectomy?

-- Uterine fibroids, benign tumors of the uterus that can cause significant bleeding and pain in some cases.
+- Uterine fibroids, which are benign tumors of the uterus that can cause significant bleeding and pain.
 Fibroids often need no treatment or may be treated without a hysterectomy with medications or less invasive procedures, such as uterine artery embolization myomectomy.

-- Uterine prolapse, dropping or sliding of the uterus into the vagina.
+- Uterine prolapse, which is when the uterus drops or slides into the vagina.
 Uterine prolapse is often treated with a hysterectomy.
-However, if there are no symptoms, uterine prolapse may need no treatment other than lifestyle changes.
 Other treatment options include a vaginal device (pessary) that holds the uterus in place, and a surgical procedure that uses ligaments to support the uterus.

 The following specialists perform hysterectomies:

 - Obstetrician-gynecologists specialize in women’s reproductive health and pregnancy.

 - Gynecologic oncologists specialize in diagnosing, treating and preventing cancer of the female reproductive system.